ronaldbosma/azure-integration-services-quickstart/README.md

 - Quick setups for experimentation
 - CI scenarios in your pipeline

 To minimize cost and reduce deployment time, the cheapest possible SKUs are used for each service.
 Virtual networks, application gateways and other security measures typically implemented in production scenarios are not included.
 Keep in mind that some resources may still incur costs, so it's a good idea to clean up when you're finished to avoid unexpected charges.
-The estimated costs are between $6 and $7.
+The estimated costs are between $6 and $7 per day.

 A sample application is included in the template to demonstrate how the services can be used together.
 It consists of an API that allows a message to be published to a Service Bus topic.
 A function and a workflow are triggered by the message.
 The function stores the message in table storage, while the workflow stores the message in blob storage.
 Using the API, stored messages can be retrieved.
 See the following diagram for an overview: